IBM/blockchain-network-on-kubernetes/README.md

 ### 3. Gain access to your Kubernetes Cluster

+  Access the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps).
+Choose the same cloud foundry org and cloud foundry space where cluster is created.

+  * Check the status of your cluster `IBM Cloud Dashboard -> <your cluster> -> Worker Nodes`.
+If status is not `ready`, then you need to wait for some more time to proceed further.

   * Once your cluster is ready, open the access tab `IBM Cloud Dashboard -> <your cluster> -> Access` as shown in snapshot.

     ![](images/gain-access-to-cluster.png)